Digital Remediation—By Davis McKenzie

 As authors, Chi-chia, Harmony, Paige, and I have grappled with the many forms that the Internet takes, and the ways that it can, among other things, replicate and amplify the colonial paradigms that distort Indigenous knowledge.
 Creators, audiences, sharers, lurkers, trolls, tourists, givers, takers: these are some of the many terms that variously connote human behaviour when navigating online spaces.
 Toxic anonymity, digital scraping, cutting and pasting, commodification, surveillance, meme-ification, and copyright infringement are as casual as they are common.
 These practices of many online cultures can, and often do, make the Internet an unsafe place for Indigenous knowledge and teachings.

 Yet the Internet is also undeniably one place where ɬaʔamɩn people now live.
-For example, more than half of ɬaʔamɩn people live outside ɬaʔamɩn territory, and most of them are in cities.
+For example, more than half of our ɬaʔamɩn people live outside ɬaʔamɩn territory, and most are in cities.
 We also have a very youthful population, with over half of our people under the age of twenty-five.
-Digital spaces hold the potential to keep us connected to the territory, teachings, and each other across physical distances and generations.
+Digital spaces hold the potential to keep us connected to the territory, the teachings, and each other across physical distances and generations.
 Chi-chia herself joined Facebook at the age of eighty-four with some of these intentions.

 As described in the introduction to the print book, Written as I Remember It, “accessibility is a key goal for Chi-chia … She was not motivated by a salvage mentality to document the history and teachings for the archives.
 She instead wanted to produce an account of ɬaʔamɩn ways that future generations could draw upon, learn from, and heal through.”